Emerald Ash Borer Plan

 Protecting Ash Trees

 During the spring the City implements a chemical treatment program for trees that are in healthy condition and over 10 inches diameter.
 The city uses injection treatments versus soil drench treatments to ensure the protection of ground and surface water quality.
-As of December 2015, over 9,800 street ash trees have been treated.
+The latest map shows EAB treatment areas by Alder districts.

 Madison Parks began an "Adopt-a-Park Tree" program for private citizens to help save, at their own expense, a publicly-owned ash tree in a Madison park.
 For more information, visit Adopt-a-Park Tree.
 An orange dot is used for ash trees scheduled for removal within in parks.